kakearney/d3-foodweb/README.md

 This repository holds code for the d3-foodweb plugin, which provides two functions to plot interactive food web graphs using the D3 visualization library.

-This project is still very much in alpha, and is being developed alongside the writing of a manuscript describing the underlying algorithms.
+This project is still in development, and may change as I work on drafting a journal article describing the underlying algorithms.
 Documentation and examples will improve as development continues.

 ## Installing